 Digital and collaborative whiteboards have become essential for working teams.
 They facilitate the digitalization of meeting content, which is necessary when teams work remotely.
-As whiteboards become more capable, new and sometimes confusing terminology emerges to explain various capabilities.
-Let’s examine the difference between a whiteboard, digital whiteboard, collaborative whiteboard and hybrid whiteboard.
+As whiteboards become more capable, new and sometimes confusing terminology emerges to explain their various capabilities.
+Let’s examine the differences between a whiteboard, digital whiteboard, collaborative whiteboard and hybrid whiteboard.

 Digital, Collaboration and Hybrid Whiteboards

 The way that teams work and collaborate has evolved.
 Traditionally, teams worked in the office.
 However, many team members today can work from either the office or their own homes.
-What has not changed is the need for a whiteboard to run brainstorming, project tracking, workshops sessions and more.
+What has not changed is the need for a whiteboard to run brainstorming, project tracking, workshop sessions and more.
 Dry-erase boards have always provided a physical area in the office where local teams can write and draw.
 But they are now being replaced by much more capable digital whiteboards.

 Digital whiteboards are designed for digital displays such as tablets, laptops and meeting-room displays.
 Earlier digital whiteboards allowed content to be transferred from the physical board into a digital whiteboard.
 More powerful digital whiteboards now have built-in templates and workflows.
 This significant advancement allows teams to work digitally from anywhere, but it still constrains them to working individually.
 To support team synergy, collaborative whiteboards must be introduced.

 Collaborative whiteboards are digital whiteboards that also support real-time collaboration.
 A host can invite the team to join the session.
 Individuals contribute as though they were in the same room, using real-time annotation and drawings.
 And when the meeting is over, the online whiteboard is shareable.
 Collaborative whiteboards are excellent for distributed teams working from their laptops but may not provide the optimum solution for hybrid teams.